irahorecka/python-craigslist-meta/README.rst

 Examples
 --------

-Find cars and trucks for sale from around the world. ``python-craigslist`` is required for this example.
+Let's find every car and truck for sale around the world. ``python-craigslist`` is required for this example.

 .. code:: python